 BIOGRAPHY

-Max Rothman is a filmmaker whose work has screened at festivals and galleries around the world, including SXSW, Palm Springs International Film Festival, Vancouver International Film Festival, CICA Museum, and countless more.
+Max Rothman is a New York based filmmaker whose work has screened at festivals and galleries around the world, including SXSW, Palm Springs International Film Festival, Vancouver International Film Festival, CICA Museum, and countless more.
 He was born, raised, and still lives in New York City.

 His focus is exploring the emotional depths of contemporary life hidden in the quotidian, and, through patient observation, honoring and shedding light on the nuances that deepen even the most traditional lifestyles and seemingly banal circumstances.